 6. The importance to use a New York Real Estate Buyer’s Agent

 A luxury real estate broker isn’t the only expert a foreign buyer of real estate in Manhattan needs to work with.
 It’s also important for a buyer to develop relationships with a lender for competitive-rate real estate financing, a real estate attorney, and a certified public accountant (CPA).
 We have great relationships with professionals in these industries to help our clients work with the best of the best from the very beginning.

-The fact is, every real estate buyer should have his or her own buyer’s broker, whether that buyer is a current resident, relocating from another state in the U.S. or country, or buying an investment property.
+The fact is, every real estate buyer should have his or her own buyer’s broker, whether that buyer is a current resident, relocating from another state in the U.S. or country, or buying an apartment in NYC.

 What exactly is a buyer’s broker?